The 10 Cheapest Countries to Visit

 You can even take a day trip to see the Mayan ruins and swim in a cenote, an underground chamber.
 From ancient jungle ruins to iconic buildings, you’ll find pretty much everything you could want on a vacation — and for a good price.

 Flights to this South Asian country can be expensive, but other costs make up for it.
-Once you arrive in Thailand, you’ll find affordable luxury accommodations, inexpensive local transportation like tuk-tuks and longtail boats and delicious street food that won’t break the bank.
+Once you arrive in Thailand, you’ll find affordable luxury accommodations, inexpensive local transportation such as tuk-tuks and longtail boats and delicious street food that won’t break the bank.

 Known for its tropical beaches such as Phuket, Krabi and Koh Samui.
-Thailand also boasts ancient jungle temples like Wat Phra That Doi Suthep in Chiang Mai and the iconic Buddha statues and temples of Ayutthaya.
+Thailand also boasts ancient jungle temples such as Wat Phra That Doi Suthep in Chiang Mai and the iconic Buddha statues and temples of Ayutthaya.

-It's no wonder Thailand is the second most visited country in Southeast Asia.
+It's no wonder that Thailand is the second-most visited country in Southeast Asia.

 Indonesia is home to Bali — often at the top of the rankings when it comes to the best place to visit in the world.
-But there’s more to this paradise of a country than Instagram-worthy views.
+There’s more to this paradise of a country than Instagram-worthy views.

 Whether you're diving in Raja Ampat’s coral reefs or hiking the lush mountain ranges of Flores, Indonesia’s beauty is unmatched — and best of all, your money goes a long way with affordable accommodations, local markets and budget-friendly attractions.